Students Leading Students

 It is inspiring to see how God works behind the scenes to lift up young leaders.
 Not long ago in Ohio there was an atheist group that was upset with some public high schools and middle schools that were allegedly allowing Christian clubs on campus to be led by outside youth leaders.
 In reality the YP’s had been invited by the students, which is totally lawful.
 But through the whole ordeal something else happened.
 The atheist group was unknowingly elevating and encouraging Christian students to lead Christian movements at their own schools.

 The story really goes back to the 1980’s when the US Senate passed The Equal Access Act that gives Christian students the right to organize and lead Christian clubs on their campus, as long as the school allows other clubs to exist as well.
 The solution for the Ohio schools was to instruct the students to be sure they are leading the clubs and the Christian outreaches that the clubs represented.
 Thus, the students led!
-It is another vivid and welcome reminder that God sovereignly paves the way for students to own their faith and lead out at their schools.
+It is another vivid reminder that God sovereignly paves the way for students to own their faith and lead out at their schools.

 On campuses everywhere students are taking ownership for their faith and for reaching their fellow students.
 Student to student outreach, sharing Christ and follow-up are the most effective means of reaching students and schools.
 Campus ministry is the golden opportunity for students to grow in leadership and discipleship.
 A beautiful example of this is the ministry Jesus had with his disciples.
 He ‘taught and sent,’ ‘modeled and sent,’ over and over.
 And most of his disciples were teenagers.
 Campus outreach gives students and youth leaders an environment to see life change they could never create on their own.